-It’s important to know that you need a sourdough starter ready to go before you make this homemade bread.
+It’s important to know that you need a sourdough starter before you make this homemade bread.
 Sourdough starter takes at least 48 hours, but has better flavor the longer it sits.
 You can find complete instructions on how to make sourdough bread starter here.
 It’s an easy recipe!

 Easy Sourdough Bread Recipe

-Once you have the sourdough starter ready to go, mixing the bread is just like any other bread.
+Once you have the sourdough starter discard, mixing the bread is just like any other bread.
 This is an easy recipe we’ve made over and over again and had turn out perfectly every time.
 I love how the crust browns into a beautiful color that reminds me of autumn.

 How to Make Sourdough Bread